 - Heat a pan or the Instant Pot, and add some olive oil to it.
 Brown the roast on all sides and remove to a plate.
 Add the sliced vegetables to the pan, and saute until the onions are soft and translucent.
 Add the garlic and cook for a minute.

 - Deglaze the pan with the wine, and reduce by a third.
 If using broth just deglaze the pan.
 Add the 4 cups of beef broth.
 If doing this in a pan pour into the Instant Pot.
 Add the rack that came with the Instant Pot into the pot.
 Put the eye of round roast back in.
 Seal, and cook on high pressure for 45 minutes then follow with a 10 minute natural pressure release.
+For a more tender roast or if it is slightly larger than 4 pounds add 5 minutes to the high pressure time, and 5 minutes to the natural pressure release.

 - While the roast is cooking, slice 4 onions.
 Saute in olive oil, salt and pepper to taste until soft and translucent.